czbiohub-sf/python-fish-sorter/README.md

     * The fish sorter v2 instrument environment is the “ground truth.”
 If you change dependencies, re-lock on instrument first ```uv lock```.

 ## Local configuration
-Follow setup for [napari-micromanager](https://github.com/pymmcore-plus/napari-micromanager) to configure to the specific microscopre hardware:
+Follow setup for [napari-micromanager](https://github.com/pymmcore-plus/napari-micromanager) to configure to the specific microscope hardware:
 * Use `fish_sorter/GUI/nmm.py` to test run napari-micromanager microscope control
 * Use `fish_sorter/GUI/nmm_basic.py` to test run napari-micromanager microscope control with basic ancillary hardware control